Escartem/Reverse1999Dump/README.md

 # Reverse1999Dump

 * [1.0 files](https://github.com/Escartem/Reverse1999Dump/tree/8339b91f10492bfc67f495d66fd79ae594d219d4)
-* [1.2 files](https://github.com/Escartem/Reverse1999Dump/tree/master) (it's the same page as this one ando only textures are updated)
+* [1.2 files](https://github.com/Escartem/Reverse1999Dump/tree/master) (it's the same page as this one and only textures are updated)

 the game just released on global, i was bored, so here goes nothing